Vision Board

 For more organization-wide Vision Boards, you can use the bookmark feature on the underlying card or create a dedicated Deck for Cards that hold important Vision Boards.

 You can navigate all available Vision Boards via the Vision Board picker at the top left of the screen.
 The picker shows the last board you opened and provides a list of all others you have access to, named after the titles of their underlying Cards.
-To open the card itself, simply click on the card icon next to the Vision Board picker.
+The card button next to the picker opens the underlying card in a sidebar so you can inspect or edit it without leaving the board.
 The Vision Board tab in the main header will always take you to the last board you had open.

 Whiteboard Functionality